Waltz for Debby (1964 album)

-Waltz for Debby is a 1964 album in English and Swedish by the American jazz pianist Bill Evans and the Swedish singer Monica Zetterlund.
+Waltz for Debby is a 1964 album in English and Swedish by the Swedish singer Monica Zetterlund and an American jazz trio led by pianist Bill Evans.
+Evans met Zetterlund on a tour of Sweden and was "bowled over" by her EP recording of "Waltz for Debby" with a Swedish text titled "Monicas vals".
+Evans's manager, Helen Keane, set up a recording session for them at the end of the Swedish tour.

-It was reissued by Verve Records in 2006.
+The album was re-released on CD by West Wind in 1997 and reissued by Verve Records in 2006.

 Reception

-Writing for Allmusic, music critic Thom Jurek wrote of the album: "The match is seemingly perfect.
+Writing for AllMusic, music critic Thom Jurek wrote of the album: "The match is seemingly perfect.
 Evans' lyricism is well suited to a breezy, sophisticated songstress like Monica Zetterlund.
-There is an iciness on this recording, but it is difficult to decipher if it is in the performance or in the engineering where she seems to be way out in front of the band, when she was really in the middle of all the musicians in the studio...
-The Swedish version of "Waltz for Debby" is a true delight because Zetterlund's voice becomes another instrument, soloing over the top of Evans' stunning selection of comping chords.
+There is an iciness on this recording, but it is difficult to decipher if it is in the performance or in the engineering where she seems to be way out in front of the band, when she was really in the middle of all the musicians in the studio. ...
+The Swedish version of 'Waltz for Debby' is a true delight because Zetterlund's voice becomes another instrument, soloing over the top of Evans' stunning selection of comping chords.
 In all this is an odd but special item, one that is necessary—for at least one listen—by any serious fan of the pianist and composer."